syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ### Hide data label for 0 value

 Data label and its connector line in the Cartesian charts for the point value 0 can be hidden using the [`showZeroValue`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/showZeroValue.html) property.
-This defaults to true.
+This defaults to *true*.

 {% highlight dart %}